dam-pav/NavSrcHandler/README.md

 If the path is not yet part of environment, the menu will show an option to apply the required change.
 Simply select the option.

+### Set up

+#### Source types

+Source types define the names for the txt files that will be considered for containing the source.
+By default these designations are `PRD`, `DLY`, `DEV`, `TST` and `BSE`.
+You can add or remove names that you find convenient.

+#### NAV Model Tools selection

+By default the Model Tools will be selected by automated detection.
+If this works for you, you don't need any further setup.
+If you run into issues related to compatibility, you can select a specific version out of any that are installed at your host locally.
+The selection remains persistent.

 ### Removing the tool

 If you find this tool is not what you want you will want to remove it.